First Tuesday (TV programme)

-First Tuesday was a monthly television documentary strand, shown in the United Kingdom on the ITV network and was produced by Yorkshire Television.
-The subject matter was mainly social issues and current affairs stories from around the world.
+First Tuesday is a monthly television documentary strand that was shown in the United Kingdom on the ITV network and produced by Yorkshire Television.
+The subject matter is mainly social issues, and current affairs stories from around the world.
 It ran from 5 April 1983 to 2 November 1993, with programmes being shown on the first Tuesday of the month, hence the title.
 In 1993, Network First was a part replacement for First Tuesday.